desgeeko/pdfsyntax/docs/api.md

 ### Incremental updates

 PDFSyntax tracks document incremental updates made possible by appending new or updated objects at the end of an original PDF file (and the matching XREF section).
 The `Revisions` entry of the `structure` function result, if greater than 1, indicates that incremental updates have been appended.
 By default, a newly opened document by PDFSyntax is ready to write modifications in the next revision.
 The `rewind` function rolls back to the previous revision.
+The `commit` function closes the current revision and open the next one.

 ```Python
 >>> import pdfsyntax as pdf